Tiling a bathroom will give you results that are durable, sustainable, and visually appealing. Additionally, it increases the value of your property.

 Another big factor is your experience level with tiling.
-If you’ve laid down tile in a bathroom or worked on a similar project before, you won’t have to stop to look up instructions on what you’re doing as often, and you’ll be more confident, which should lead to getting the work done faster.
+If you’ve laid down tile in a bathroom or worked on a similar project before, you won’t have to look up instructions on what you’re doing as often, and you’ll be more confident, which should lead to getting the work done faster.

 Even if you haven’t done this yourself, you can enlist the help of someone else who has experience with tiling, whether it’s to physically help or provide you with instruction and guidance.

 If you plan to conduct this work yourself, ensure that you measure the space accurately before you begin any tiling (preferably before you buy your tile materials).
 The old saying “measure twice, cut once” is important to remember.